Rigellute/spotify-tui/README.md

 1. Enter your `Client ID`
 1. Enter your `Client Secret`
 1. You will be redirected to an official Spotify webpage to ask you for permissions.
-1. After accepting the permissions, you'll be redirected to localhost (blank webpage), copy the URL and paste into the prompt in the terminal.
+1. After accepting the permissions, you'll be redirected to localhost (blank webpage, might say something like "Connection Refused" since no server is running), copy the URL and paste into the prompt in the terminal.

 And now you are ready to use the `spotify-tui` 🎉